 Holi is a festival to welcome the Spring.
 It is celebrated widely in Western and Northern India over two days with bonfires, parties, live music, dance and food – and of course colored powder.
-It is said to be a time when social structures that restrict people from interacting freely based on age, sex or caste are pushed aside.
+It is said to be a time when social structures that restrict people from interacting freely based on age, sex, or caste are pushed aside.
 And everybody let’s loose.

-The powder itself was dry like baby powder and smelt faintly of lavender.
+The powder itself was light like baby powder and smelt faintly of lavender.
 And as you can imagine, at times, it can be uncomfortable to breathe.
 I did see a few people with masks.
 But somehow the mess and any discomfort is worth it once you are in the middle of it all.

 There is something about all those colors that is surprisingly exciting.
 It is such a visceral experience with the powder, good cheer, and music blaring.
 You can’t help but to dance.

-I’m told that in India there is a traditional milk beverage brewed with Marijuana leaves that is popular to drink during the festivals.
+Over interesting facts: I’m told that in India there is a traditional milk beverage brewed with Marijuana leaves that is popular to drink during the festivals.
 And on some occasions, the color used is oil based.
 And my friends said that kind doesn’t come off for days.